mnot/I-D/draft-nottingham-iab-age-restrictions.md

 Likewise, a solution that requires special access to computers (such as in “trusted platform modules” or otherwise mandates conformance on people’s computers introduces a risk of limiting the kinds of computers that can be used on the Internet – for example, Open Source Operating Systems and Web browsers are generally unable to provide such assurances.

-While these tradeoffs may be reasonable in a single jurisdiction, too many differences between jurisdictions will create barriers to Internet-wide deployment of services, creating not only centralization risks, but also fragmentation risks -- that the Internet will work in different ways depending on where you are.
+While these tradeoffs may be reasonable in a single jurisdiction, too many differences will create barriers to Internet-wide deployment of services, creating not only centralization risks, but also fragmentation risks -- that the Internet will work in different ways depending on where you are.

 ## An Age-Gated Internet